Smile-SA/fast-archetype/README.md

 	Liferay bootstrap, very useful to start a static work on a Lifery project
 - [fast-archetype-rbs-3.6.1](http://smile-sa.github.io/fast-archetype/fast-archetype-rbs-3.6.1)
 	RBS Change bootstrap, very useful to start a static work on a RBS Change project

+All those archetypes use a parent module containing lots of default configuration that will do some configuration for you : [fast-archetype-parent](http://smile-sa.github.io/fast-archetype-parent/).

 If you want to contribute, please, do so =)
 We'd like to hear from people working on Magento, Drupal, Wordpress, ...